DanielHauge/DBEX1/README.md

 ------------------
 ## How to run it (example program)
 - Pre-conditions: Have go installed.
-If you do not have go installed follow this Guide:LINK To run the example program, simply start by clonning the repo.
+If you do not have go installed, install it [HERE](https://golang.org/dl/) To run the example program, simply start by clonning the repo.
 From your prefered terminal.
+(I'm using git bash)
 ```
 git clone https://github.com/Games-of-Threads/DBEX1-DFH.git
 ```